 You can keep out aphids by ensuring proper airflow between plants.
 Also, ensure that you don't overwater or underwater your fennel plants.
 Planting nectar-rich flowers near your fennels will attract other insects that will feed on the aphids.

-Parsley worm is the caterpillar stage of the black swallowtail butterfly.
+Parsley worms aren't types of worms but are the caterpillar stage of the black swallowtail butterfly.
 These butterflies are beneficial garden pollinators.
 You can just let these caterpillars have a share of your fennel as they will end up being beneficial to you in the future.